-Updated 4th August 2019: You may have a Bible which you really enjoy reading.
+You may have a Bible which you really enjoy reading.
 You may feel that you would like to try or buy a more up-to-date translation.
 There have been loads of new translations this century.
 There is an excellent website called Bible Gateway which has over 150 versions of the Bible available, and which is a really good way of seeing which one might suit you.
 If you click here you will go to the website.
 If you wish you can download Bibles onto your computer, ipad, tablet, phone etc. What follows is a review of the various Bibles which I own (quite a few, though nowhere near 150!).
-This will be added to each week.
+This is not yet complete but will give you an idea of different versions.
 If you wish to look at different Bibles, you are very welcome to come and see mine (please ring me on 01373 812705 or email me on firstname.lastname@example.org first).
 The best local Bookshop for buying Bibles is the Downside Bookshop, although they will not stock everything – or you can purchase on Amazon.
 If there is a Study version of the Bible that is always worth purchasing although of course Study versions are much bigger and heavier to carry.
-My recommendation is that you have at least two Bibles so that you can compare translations.
+My recommendation is that you have at least two modern Bibles so that you can compare translations.

 There are three parts to a Bible – the Old Testament, the Apocrypha and the New Testament.
 Not all Bibles include the Apocrypha, and some Bibles (eg Roman Catholic and Orthodox) include the books in the Apocrypha (at least most of them) in with the Old Testament.
 The books of the Apocrypha cover much of the period from the return from exile and settling back in Israel in the early 5th century BC until about 100 BC.
 This is a period which the OT does not cover, and is very helpful.